 We continued west over to the border with Myanmar.
 The morning was mostly highway.
 Everyone was feeling restless and tired on the easy but boring roads so a morning coffee break was enjoyed by all.
 Being a connoisseur of canned coffee in Japan I had to try the local variant in Thailand.
 Pretty good and appears to be made by Japanese company.

 Men’s toilets are el natural.

 We had another great lunch at a road side eatery.
 I love Thai food and spicy food so every meal was something special for me to enjoy.
 Leaving here west the corners were non stop all afternoon.
 Not technically part of the MHS loop but the 1175 joins the 105 north to the loop and by my reckoning easy doubles the number of corners in total.
 I had never ridden these roads before and was very impressed.
-I’d go so far to say I liked this lower area more than the road north from Mai Hong Son as it had so very few cars.

 Tonight we were staying right on the border to Myanmar.
 There was a night market and 75% of the people attending had come across the river from Myanmar, their appearance was notably different as well the Burmese language stood out from the Thai I had been hearing the last two weeks.
 Black dog member Andreas from Austria joined me enjoying the old school shooting arcade.

 We pooled our winnings to get a fluffy toy and gave it to a small Burmese boy who had been looking on.
 Great end to another great day.